segmentio/segment-docs/src/connections/functions/destination-functions/index.md

 - **Functions Admin:** Create, edit and delete all functions or a subset of specified functions.
 - **Functions Read-only:** View all functions or a subset of specified functions.

-The permissions required to enable your Destination Function on a source or deploy changes to functions already connected to a source require additional **Source Admin** permissions in addition to the role selected above.
+The permissions required to enable your destination function on a source or deploy changes to functions already connected to a source require additional **Source Admin** permissions in addition to the role selected above.

 ### Editing and deleting

-If you are a **Workspace Owner** or **Functions Admin**, you can manage your Destination Function from the [Functions tab](https://app.segment.com/goto-my-workspace/functions/catalog).
-Click the function to change, and the panel that appears allows you to connect, edit or delete your function.
+If you are a **Workspace Owner** or **Functions Admin**, you can manage your function from the [Functions tab](https://app.segment.com/goto-my-workspace/functions/catalog).
+From here you can view and manage your functions.

 ![Editing or deleting your Destination Function](images/function-sidesheet.gif)